UniversalDependencies/docs/_tr-overview/notes.md

   ```

   Coordination is only possible and more likely when the -lA suffix is
   between the coordinated noun.
-But, case-marking is still possible
+Case-marking is possible in both
-  in this case (e.g., *Diş fırçam-la kardeşim lavaboyu temizlemiş*
+  configurations (e.g., *Diş fırçam-la kardeşim lavaboyu temizlemiş*
-  'my sister/brother cleaned the sink with my toothbrush').
+  'apparently my sister/brother cleaned the sink with my toothbrush').

-  **Question:** should we split off -lA when used as a conjunction?
+  In some cases it is difficult, or impossible without additional
+  context to disambiguate, *Ali-yle Ayşe evlendi* can mean 'Ali and
+  Ayşe got married' but also 'Ayşe (but not Leyla) married Ali'.
+  In the first case the relation is `coord` (without a `cc`) and in
+  the second `nmod`.

+* Modal adverbs like *acaba* 'I wonder', *bakalım* 'let's see',
+  *yoksa* 'if not' are linked to the main predicate using `discourse`
+  relation.

+  The relation should also cover *yani*, *işte*, *şey*.

+* Spelled out numbers

+In Turkish corpora numbers spelled out like *iki yüz elli yedi* '257'
+is common.
+Unlike expressions like *üç milyon* '3 millions', these
+numbers does not have a clear structure.
+For now we mark everything
+with `mwe` with a flat, head-final structure.

 ## POS tagging related